AppliedEnergistics/Applied-Energistics-2/CONTRIBUTING.md

 # How to contribute

-We want to keep it as easy as possible to contribute changes support the growth and stability of AE2.
+We want to keep it as easy as possible to contribute changes to support the growth and stability of AE2.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.